I. Course Prefix/Number: SPN 105

 Course continues the oral skills developed in the first year.
 Content includes conversation and oral drills for to provide additional audio lingual training.

 IV.
 Learning Objectives

-- To acquire the vocabulary and contextual information necessary for functional use of Spanish.
+- Acquire the vocabulary and contextual information necessary for functional use of Spanish.

-- To use the Spanish language in the context of real life situations.
+- Use the Spanish language in the context of real life situations.

 V. Academic Integrity and Student Conduct

 • plagiarism (turning in work not written by you, or lacking proper citation),

 • falsification and fabrication (lying or distorting the truth),

 • pretending to be someone else or having someone else pretend to be you,

 • making or accepting bribes, special favors, or threats, and